College Assistance Program

-The College Assistance Program (CAP) of Iona College is an optional, fee-based program that offers comprehensive support and services for students with learning disabilities and/or attention deficit disorders.
-CAP is a comprehensive, skills-based support program that operates in accordance with the Americans with Disabilities Act (ADA) as amended by the ADA Amendment Acts (ADAAA).
-In addition to encouraging success by providing instruction tailored to individual strengths and needs, the program emphasizes broadly applicable strategies that cross academic disciplines.
+The College Assistance Program (CAP) at Iona College is an optional, fee-based program that offers comprehensive support and services for students with diagnosed learning disabilities, AD/HD, traumatic brain injuries or are on the autism spectrum.
+CAP is a comprehensive, skills-based support program that operates in accordance with the Americans with Disabilities Act as amended (ADAAA) and Section 504 of the Rehabilitation Act.

-The team of professional learning specialists who work with CAP students is devoted to the support and guidance of each student.
-They train students to incorporate appropriate skills-based strategies which cross the disciplines.
-The goal is for students to gradually practice these skills until they are able to master them independently.
-With success comes self-confidence and a greater ability to plan and achieve academic, personal, and career goals.
+Comprised of a team of professional learning specialists who are devoted to the support and guidance of each student, staff train students to incorporate appropriate skills-based strategies that cross disciplines.
+The goal is for students to gradually practice these skills until they are able to perform them independently.
+With success comes self-confidence and the ability to outline and achieve academic, personal and career goals.
 Additionally, the CAP counselor assists students with academic coaching, stress management, and career and internship planning.

 Students must apply to CAP in order to be considered for admission into the program.
 If you are interested in applying to CAP, we encourage you to attend one of our Information Sessions.

 Monday – Friday 8 a.m. – 4 p.m.

 Phone: (914) 633-2159